 Be confident enough not to make your happiness depend on the person you are with.
 Believe me - this works just the other way around.
 Only if you feel good about yourself, you are able to give happiness and let love into your life.

 Stop doubting you're not good enough and expecting the worst to happen.
 And if it does, so what?
 People meet, and people split, that's just how the world works.
 Good memories, quality time you have had together - no one can take them away from you.
 And if it does not happen to last, you still have a life to get back to.

 4. Give things a break

 A pile of dirty dishes in the kitchen sink?
-Hair in the bathtub drain again?
+Is there hair in the bathtub drain again?
 Who cares?
 Don't you have better things to do than to waste time and energy on nagging about things that will probably never change?
 Give it a break.
-No one has ever died of a smudged bathroom mirror or beds unmade, have they?
+No one has ever died of a smudged bathroom mirror or bed unmade, have they?

 5. See what you get and stick to it

 You know what they say about couples that are about to get married, "She hopes he will change and he hopes she will never do".
 Be wise not to fall into that trap.
 If there are things you are not able to slur over and get to the "it's ok" part, then maybe it's time for second thoughts on your relationship.
 Trying to remake someone in your image is not what a relationship should be about.
 That, my friend, is not a true feeling.